-It is probable that your machine will be delivered by a third party.
-Before you unpack your new machine, you will need to first inspect the packing, invoice and shipping documents supplied by the driver.
+It is probable that a third party will deliver your machine.
+Before you unpackyour new machine, you will need to first inspect the packing, invoice and shipping documents supplied by the driver.

 Ensure that there is no visible damage to the packing or the machine.
 You need to do this prior to the driver leaving.
 All damage must be noted on the delivery documents and signed by you and the delivery driver.
-You must then report the damage to the seller within 24 hours.
+You must then contact the seller within 24 hours.

-Introduction to Bandsaws.
+Introduction to Bandsaws